 Basketball court in the Matterhorn ride

 Near the top of Disneyland’s Matterhorn Bobsleds ride is a secret, attic-like room with a basketball hoop and floor markings.
 The room started as a resting place for the Disney employees who climb the “mountain,” then transformed into a mini half-court when one worker brought a basketball hoop when the weather kept staff from climbing.
-Find out where a brand new Disney park will be built.
+This is just one of the many secrets Disney employees won't tell you.

 Walt Disney’s private apartment